tim-projects/ntfy-notify-send-bridge/current-task.md

     *   Encountered issues with `git checkout dev` due to an untracked `.gitignore` in the working directory on `main`.
 This was resolved by removing the untracked `.gitignore` before switching branches.
 *   **AUR SSH Authentication Failure:**
     *   Encountered "Host key verification failed" during `git push aur main`.
-    *   **Finding:** This is typically due to the public SSH key not being correctly registered on the AUR website or the SSH agent not having the private key loaded.
+    *   **Finding:** The public SSH key's email address was observed to be truncated upon saving on the AUR website.
+This suggests the key material itself might be corrupted or not fully saved, leading to authentication failures.
     *   **Mitigation (User Action Required):** User was instructed to manually verify their public SSH key on the AUR website and ensure their SSH agent is running and has the private key loaded (using `eval "$(ssh-agent -s)"` and `ssh-add ~/.ssh/id_rsa_arch_aur_contributor` in their terminal, and configuring `~/.bashrc` for persistence).
+Despite re-adding the key, the truncation persisted, and push attempts continued to fail.

 **Next Steps:**
-*   User needs to confirm SSH agent and key setup.
-*   Retry `git push aur main` once SSH authentication is confirmed to be working.
+*   **User Action Required:** Contact AUR support regarding the public key truncation issue or consider generating a new SSH key pair and re-attempting the process.